 Step2: Create the search form.

-Ok, lets get started.
+Ok, let us get started.
 Download this database tutdb and place it into your database folder.
 Open Dreamweaver click File> New… and click on Dynamic Page> ASP.NET VB and click Create.
 Hit Ctrl+S and save your site as search.aspx.
-We will need to create he search form.
+We will need to create the search form.
 Click on Forms as shown below.

 Click on the Form button to insert a form field.